AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-79-science-and-technology-policy-organization-and-priorities/frontmatter.md

 6626.
 Working group on inclusion in STEM fields.

+6627.
+Federally-funded research with enhanced pathogens of pandemic potential.

 #### SUBCHAPTER III—PRESIDENT'S COMMITTEE ON SCIENCE AND TECHNOLOGY ####

 6631.
 Establishment of Committee.